 If getting perfectly circular cookies matters to you, use a large round ring cutter to scoot the cookies on the pan while they're still warm.
 This is optional, and will give you slightly less crispy edges, but is very aesthetically pleasing!

 Depending on the placement of your oven racks and the accuracy of your oven temperature you may need 9 minutes or you may need up to 10 minutes.

 The nice thing about this recipe is you can only bake about 6 cookies at a time, so you can use the first batch to figure out just how long they need.
 The last batch I made was perfect at 9 and a half minutes.

-Hint: These cookies spread out a lot in the oven, so you want to give plenty of room between each one on the sheet pan.
+Tip: These chocolate chunk cookies spread out a lot in the oven, so you want to give plenty of room between each one on the sheet pan.
 I usually fit 6 cookies per pan and bake off two pans at once.

 - Cookie scoop - I use this 2 tablespoon cookie scoop to get uniform cookie sizes.
 Press the dough all the way into the scoop and scrape it flat on the edge of the bowl so you're sure all the cookies are the same size.
 No heaping scoops here!